nationalparkservice/CCRP_Climate_Futures_v1.0/README.md

 Maintained by: Climate Change Response Program

-*This script was created using R version >= 4.0.2 and RStudio version >= 1.3.1056* *These instructions assume the user has already connected RStudio to GitHub*
+*This script was created using R version >= 4.0.2 and RStudio version >= 1.3.1056* *These instructions assume the user has already connected RStudio to GitHub and has access to the nationalparkservice/CCRP_Climate_Futures repo*

 **Step 1.
 Clone CCRP_Climate_Futures into your local repository folder and connect to RStudio**